Currently, I am Teaching Assistant Professor in Medieval and Renaissance Studies at the Marco Institute, at the University of Tennessee, Knoxville.

 For the academic year 2024-2025, I hold the Carl and Betty Pforzheimer Fellowship in English and American Literature from the American Council of Learned Societies.
 I will be spending the year working on a project titled Colonizing the Otherworld: Scientific Racism and the Medieval Parahuman.

-I am also a Junior Research Fellow in the Department of Anglo-Saxon, Norse, & Celtic at Cambridge.
+I was also a Junior Research Fellow in the Department of Anglo-Saxon, Norse, & Celtic at Cambridge.

 CV